 What happens if you don’t follow the rules?

-If a company is operating but fails to provide company information accurately and on time, the officers of the company in question could face prosecution.
+If a company fails to provide company information accurately and on time, the company’s officers face prosecution.
+The officers (usually directors) are legally responsible for completing these tasks, so could be prosecuted personally if they don’t.

-On top of the risk of prosecution, it’s important to remember that there is an automatic financial penalty whenever accounts are submitted late.
+In addition to the risk of prosecution, there is an automatic financial penalty whenever accounts are submitted late.